Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - Axxroy, Groot, Hopop, qwint, Rever, Scipio, Snow, and others in the "Archipelago" Discord server for feedback, discussion and encouragement
 - GameWyrm, JohnCorby, Trifid, viovayo, and others from the "Outer Wilds Modding" Discord server for help learning how to mod Unity games in general and Outer Wilds in particular
-- GameWyrm for contributing this mod's in-game console
+- GameWyrm for contributing this mod's in-game console and tracker
 - Nicopopxd for creating the Outer Wilds "Manual" for Archipelago
 - Flitter for talking me into trying out Archipelago randomizers in the first place
 - All the Archipelago contributors who made that great multi-randomizer system